ninbura/pokemon-on-the-analogue-pocket/README.md

 - it is my recommendation that you use 32gb cards for everything to make things simple, realistically you'll never fill 32gb with gb/gbc/gba roms.
 - as mentioned above the ez-flash junior specifically requires a fast micro sd card to function, the others will benefit from a fast micro sd card as well.
 - i recommend [this](https://www.amazon.com/Sandisk-MicroSDHC-V30-32GB-Extreme/dp/B01LRW8FWY/ref=sr_1_13?crid=387E7GIAA8IBU&keywords=extreme+pro+micro+sd+card&qid=1700288123&sprefix=extreme+pro+mi%2Caps%2C130&sr=8-13) micro sd card
-### flash cart conclusion
-the best combination of carts for use with the analogue pocket is the ez-flash junior, the bennvenn mbc300, and the ez-flash omega de. why? because this gives you the most compatibility with the analogue pockets sleep/save state functions, and official nintendo hardware/software (n64 game pak, pal park, etc). the ez-flash junior & bennvenn mbc3000 is kind of a wombo combo, as you can fix time sync via the junior, and interface with the n64 game pak / pokemon stadium via the mbc3000. simply transfer your save files between the 2 carts. functionality with the n64 game pak is particularly relevant given [the announcment](https://x.com/analogue/status/1713933239327273452?s=20) of the analogue 3d.

 # optimal play method per game
 - games with no rtc